-CHAPTER I

-Scope and definitions
+CHAPTER I Scope and definitions Article 1 Scope

-Scope

-This Directive establishes common rules for the generation, transmission, distribution and supply of electricity.
-It lays down the rules relating to the organisation and functioning of the electricity sector, access to the market, the criteria and procedures applicable to calls for tenders and the granting of authorisations and the operation of systems.
+- 1. This Directive establishes common rules for the transmission, distribution, supply and storage of natural gas.
+It lays down the rules relating to the organisation and functioning of the natural gas sector, access to the market, the criteria and procedures applicable to the granting of authorisations for transmission, distribution, supply and storage of natural gas and the operation of systems. - 2.
+The rules established by this Directive for natural gas, including liquefied natural gas (LNG), shall also apply to biogas and gas from biomass or other types of gas in so far as such gases can technically and safely be injected into, and transported through, the natural gas system.